-Cybersecurity Risk: SCM and its service providers on whom it relies depend on complex information technology and communications systems to conduct business functions.
-These systems are subject to a number of different threats or risks that could adversely affect clients and their managed assets.
-Despite the effort, SCM and its service providers adopt technologies, processes, and practices intended to mitigate these risks and protect the security of their computer systems, software, networks, and other technology assets, as well as the confidentiality, integrity, and availability of information belonging to its clients.
-For example, unauthorized third parties may attempt to access, modify, disrupt the operations of or prevent access to these systems of SCM and/or its service providers on whom SCM relies for data within these systems.
+Cybersecurity Risk: SCM and its service providers depend on complex information technology and communications systems to conduct business functions.
+These systems are subject to a number of different threats or risks that could adversely affect our clients and their managed assets.
+SCM and its service providers have adopted technologies, processes, and practices intended to mitigate these risks and protect the security of their computer systems, software, networks, and other technology assets, as well as the confidentiality, integrity, and availability of information belonging to its clients.
+For example, unauthorized third parties may attempt to access, modify, disrupt the operations of or prevent access to SCM systems and/or its service providers systems.
 Third parties may also attempt to fraudulently induce employees, customers, third-party service providers, or other users of systems to disclose sensitive information and gain access to SCM's data or that of its clients.
-A successful penetration of the security of SCM's systems or its service providers on whom SCM relies on could result in the loss or theft of a client's data or funds, the inability to access electronic systems, loss or theft of proprietary information or corporate data, physical damage to a computer or network system or costs associated with system repairs.
-Such incidence could cause SCM or its service providers on whom it relies on to incur regulatory penalties, reputational damage additional compliance costs, or financial loss.
+A successful penetration of the security of SCM's systems or the systems of its service providers on whom SCM relies, could result in the loss or theft of a client's data or funds, the inability to access electronic systems, loss or theft of proprietary information or corporate data, physical damage to a computer or network system or costs associated with system repairs.
+Such incidence could cause SCM or its service providers to incur regulatory penalties, reputational damage additional compliance costs, or financial loss.